Inspiration: Terry McMillan

-"Your majesty," he began, "the representative from Ordon Province is here requesting and audience with you."
+"Your majesty," he began, "the representative from Ordon Province is here requesting an audience with you."

-I raised my eyebrows subtly, and felt my ears perk a little at hearing that.
-I even sat a little more upright in my chair and folded my hands across my lap in reaction to it.
+I raised my eyebrows subtly and felt my ears perk a little at hearing that.
+I even sat a little more upright on my throne and folded my hands across my lap in reaction to it.

 The representative of Ordon Province...
 Ordon...
 I couldn't help but think, what a place of personal significance.

 Though I had never been there personally, I knew some of the residents who lived there, including a certain reclusive hero who no longer showed his face in Castle Town.
 It was primarily a farming community, but the village was making strides in their areas of commerce and trade.
 The pumpkin goods sold from there were now staples in many of the shops in Castle Town, and many of the recipes accrued were extraordinary.
 I never realized there were so many ways to fix a pumpkin.
 Anyway, that wasn't important right now, what was important was who was going to walk through that door.
 Was it going to be one of the usual suspects?
 Or was someone new going to be the representative this year?
 I was hoping the latter, but there was only one way to find out.

 "Thank you," I replied softly, then ushered him off, "please send him in."